camlee/power-meter/esp32-viewe/docs/UART_SENSOR.md

    applying ESP32 ADC calibration; a finite out-of-range channel remains observable but ineligible for power/history;
 5. publish all channels from one accepted record as one coherent snapshot;
-6. use ESP32 receive time for live/history timing and Uno time/sequence only for
+6. use ESP32 receive time for live/history timing and source time/sequence only for
    source diagnostics;
-7. detect duplicates, sequence gaps, Uno resets, and timeout/recovery;
+7. detect duplicates, sequence gaps, source resets, and timeout/recovery;
-8. expose valid/invalid counts, last error, last-valid age, mask, sequence, and Uno uptime through diagnostics;
+8. expose valid/invalid counts, last error, last-valid age, mask, sequence, and source uptime through diagnostics;
 9. stop publishing valid samples when input is stale so history records a gap.

 The source begins in `Waiting`, becomes `Valid` after its first accepted record, and becomes `Stale` when no valid record arrives for two seconds.
 A malformed record increments diagnostics but does not immediately erase a still-fresh last sample.
 Recovery occurs on the next valid record.

+The touchscreen Setup page summarizes the active source's three channel states.
+The browser's read-only `GET /api/v1/sensors` model additionally exposes UART receiving/waiting/stale state, last-valid age, advertised mask, sequence, producer uptime, parser error, and frame/error counters.
+These diagnostics do not change the calculation or storage eligibility rules.

 The transport carries observations; calculation eligibility is defined in [SENSOR_DATA_POLICY.md](SENSOR_DATA_POLICY.md).
 A supplied out-of-range duty